Best Toys & Enrichment for Fancy Rat

 Physical Exercise Recommendations for Fancy Rat

 Physical activity for Fancy Rat should reflect their high exercise needs and Small-Medium (0.5-1.5 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Fancy Rat, effective exercise includes supervised play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue signs include heavy breathing, slowing down, not wanting to continue, and lying down during activity.
 Fancy Rat small animals with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Fancy Rat small animals need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Fancy Rat benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Fancy Rat